What we do

 Redevelopment and renovation has become increasingly important.
 The reuse of existing buildings does not only provide economic benefits but it is also a more sustainable solution.
 Before starting the design process we analyse the existing building in order to understand the principles of the existing design.
 This allows us to provide a modern design solution that fulfils the client's needs and respects the historical context.

 An idea, aspiration or a dream of our client is enough for us to start work.
 When required we can develop the brief together with our client and establish the initial budget.
 The brief of our client and our analysis of the urban context form the basis of the design.
-We develop the design by testing multiple options until we and our client are satisfied that we have achieved the maximum quality within a given budget.
+We develop the design by testing multiple options until we and our client are satisfied that we have achieved the maximum architectural quality.
 We have experience with new build projects of different scales, from apartment buildings to retail, from infrastructure to private villas.

 The built environment is continuously subject to change.
 A comprehensive analysis of local circumstances is the beginning of every design process.
 We present the results of our demographic, economic, geographic, cultural and historical analysis in the form of reports.